 Mission Man Charged with Assault

-The charges are merely accusations, and Brave is presumed innocent until and unless proven guilty.
+The charges are merely an accusation and Black Spotted Horse is presumed innocent until and unless proven guilty.

-The investigation is being conducted by Rosebud Sioux Tribe Law Enforcement Services.
-Assistant United States Attorney Tim Maher is prosecuting the case.
+The investigation is being conducted by the Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Kirk W. Albertson is prosecuting the case.

 Black Spotted Horse was released on bond pending trial.
 A trial date has not been set.